chakra-ui/chakra-ui/.changeset/thirty-trains-brush.md

 "@chakra-ui/test-utils": major
 ---

-Bump peer depencency to React and ReactDOM to >=18
+- Bump peer dependency to React and ReactDOM to >=18
+- Omit `src` directory from being published to npm